osrf-migration/cloudsim-wiki/Developing_widgets.md

 1. All `cs-` components can be found at `cloudsim-widgets/app/elements`

-1. The `cs-` components are currently structured as follows:
+1. The `cs-` components are roughly structured as follows.
+There might be differences due to constant development.

     ![Components](images/components.png)